 LinkedIn, thought of at the time as “MySpace for adults,” saw profits in 2006 for the first time.

-Twitter also launched in 2006 as a forum for short status updates, tweets, and was quickly adopted as an easy microblogging, information sharing site.
+Twitter was also launched in 2006 as a forum for short status updates, and tweets, and was quickly adopted as an easy microblogging, information-sharing site.
 The platform’s ubiquity today needs little introduction.

-Like the growth of streaming video, these platforms’ growth have ushered in a fundamental change in the way many people interact with the world around them.
+Like the growth of streaming video, these platforms’ growth has ushered in a fundamental change in the way many people interact with the world around them.

 Of course, that’s not quite what it may have felt like back in those early days.
 Even as the sites grew rapidly in popularity and stature during 2006, they were still primarily centered around one thing: socializing.
 As the shot of Facebook founder Mark Zuckerberg’s profile shows, the platform was a place for people to gather online—to share photos, notes, and updates.

 Today, Facebook and Twitter have moved well beyond social networking as a primary function and are looked to as sources of news for many people worldwide.
 Meanwhile, Facebook Marketplace is a full-blown Craigslist competitor, and the site’s parent company (now called Meta) owns other social app stalwarts WhatsApp and Instagram.